Loading the tidyverse package:

 In the following, you are required to use pipes and

-verbs to answer questions on
+dplyr verbs to answer questions on

-value is equal to the minimum
+lcp value is equal to the minimum

 value (across the entire data set), report the range (min and max) of

-.# Your code goes here
+lpsa.# Your code goes here

-, then display the rows
+age, then display the rows

 from men who are strictly older than 70 and without SVI.# Your code goes here

-, then decreasing
+age, then decreasing

-score, and display the rows from men who are strictly
+lpsa score, and display the rows from men who are strictly

-older than 70 and without SVI, but only the age
+older than 70 and without SVI, but only the age,

-, and lweight
+lpsa, lcavol, and lweight

-can take two arguments, and the
+columns.
+Hint: arrange() can take two arguments, and the

 order you pass in them specifies the priority.# Your code goes here